minimal3dp/fdm-simulator/README.md

-DM 3D Print Property Simulator (v5)
+FDM 3D Print Property Simulator (v6)

 This application is a multi-model simulator and optimizer for Fused Deposition Modeling (FDM) 3D printing.
-It uses several machine learning models trained on published research data to predict the mechanical properties, dimensional accuracy, and cost/time of a print before you print it.
+It uses a Python (FastAPI) backend to run several machine learning models trained on published research data.
+The frontend is a single, static HTML file that provides a UI for simulating properties and optimizing parameters.

-It also features a "v4" multi-objective genetic algorithm optimizer to help you find the best print settings for your specific goals.
+This "v6" update adds a new model for Warp Deformation.

 Project Structure

-Your project must be organized in this exact folder structure for the scripts to work.
+Your project must be organized in this exact structure for the scripts to work:

 fdm-simulator/
 │
 ├── .venv/                   # Your UV virtual environment │
 ├── data/
-│   ├── raw/                 # <-- PLACE ALL 5 RAW CSVs HERE
+│   ├── raw/                 # <-- PLACE ALL 6 RAW CSVs HERE
 │   │   ├── data.csv         # (Kaggle dataset)
-│   │   ├── C3-RAW DATA.csv  # (Wang et al. dataset)
+│   │   ├── C3-RAW DATA.csv  # (C3 dataset)
-│   │   ├── 3D_Printing_Data.xlsx - Sheet1.csv  # (Lee & Tucker FEA dataset)
+│   │   ├── 3D_Printing_Data.xlsx - Sheet1.csv  # (FEA dataset)
-│   │   ├── 1-s2.0-S2352340922000580-mmc1.xlsx - Data.csv # (Azadi et al. Fatigue dataset)
+│   │   ├── 1-s2.0-S2352340922000580-mmc1.xlsx - Data.csv # (Fatigue dataset)
+│   │   ├── dimensional_accuracy_deswal.csv # (Accuracy dataset)
-│   │   └── dimensional_accuracy_deswal.csv # (v5: Deswal et al. Accuracy dataset)
+│   │   └── warpage_data_nazan.csv          # (v6: Warpage dataset)
 │   │
-│   └── processed/           # (This folder is created by the script) │       └── c3_processed_data.csv
+│   └── processed/           # (This folder will be created)
+│       └── c3_processed_data.csv
 │
-├── models/                  # (This folder is created by the script) │   ├── model_kaggle.joblib
+├── models/                  # (This folder will be created) │   ├── model_kaggle.joblib
 │   ├── model_c3.joblib
 │   ├── model_fea.joblib
 │   ├── fea_target_names.joblib
 │   ├── model_fatigue.joblib
+│   ├── model_accuracy.joblib
-│   └── model_accuracy.joblib # (v5: New model)
+│   └── model_warpage.joblib   # (v6: New model)
 │
+├── run_all_training.py      # RUN THIS ONCE
+├── main.py                  # The Python backend server
+├── fdm_simulator.html       # The frontend (open in browser)
 ├── pyproject.toml           # Python dependencies
-├── run_all_training.py      # RUN THIS FIRST
-├── main.py                  # The Python backend server
-├── fdm_simulator.html       # The frontend (open this in your browser) └── materials.json           # Filament datasheet properties
+└── materials.json           # Filament datasheet

-Quick Start: How to Run

-Prerequisite: You must have uv installed (pip install uv).
+Setup & Execution (3 Steps)

-Step 1: Set Up the Environment
+Step 1: Create Environment & Install Dependencies

-Open your terminal in this project's root folder (fdm-simulator/).
+Open your terminal in the fdm-simulator/ root folder.

-Create a new virtual environment:
+Create a new virtual environment using uv:

 uv venv